Virginia can serve as a model for other states looking to reform and modernize their regulatory regimes.

 The Department of Professional and Occupational Regulation (DPOR) has streamlined the professional licensing process in various ways, increasing professionals’ earnings potential by $274 million per year.
 The Department of Environmental Quality (DEQ) saved Virginia businesses $124 million per year by simplifying the stormwater permitting process and providing new compliance pathways.
 The Marine Resources Commission saved businesses $47 million per year by allowing them to apply for a more streamlined type of permit—called a “general permit”—when working in subaqueous beds.

-Virginia agencies are also slashing permit processing times and promoting transparency.
-One of the more frustrating aspects of running a business is the permitting process—getting a permit can take ages, and the entire process is often obscure and confusing.
+Virginia is also improving citizens’ lives by modernizing the permitting process.
+One of the more frustrating aspects of running a business is getting the necessary permits, which can take ages and be highly confusing.
 In 2022, the DEQ sought to change that dynamic by creating a new online dashboard that allows any citizen to track any DEQ permit.
 The site provides a series of Gantt charts showing each step in the process, how long it is supposed to take, and how long it is actually taking.

 Building on this DEQ pilot program, ORM and the Virginia IT Agency have now expanded this dashboard statewide, creating the new Virginia Permit Transparency dashboard.
 The dashboard houses the vast majority of permits across state government and is being expanded to include all relevant permits and licenses.
 Like DEQ, participating agencies are now turning their attention to improving processing times.